Increasing Safety Margins

 By using a nudging approach, road users can instead be encouraged to make a safe choice without even thinking of it.
 All options, including the unsafe ones, are still open, which makes nudging less intrusive than outright prohibitions

 Road accident statistics clearly show a number of high-level causation factors, which can be summarised in three categories.

-MeBeSafe intends to address these risk factors through seven specific objectives:
+MeBeSafe addressed these risk factors through seven specific objectives:

 Get more road users to direct their attention towards potential dangers

 Get more road users to use an appropriate speed in potentially dangerous situations

 Get more road users to follow an optimal trajectory in potentially dangerous situations

 Increase car drivers’ awareness of potential hazards by using in-vehicle nudges